-Walrasian equilibrium in markets in which agents view some or all items as complementary have been studied, e.g.,~by \citet{Sun2006} and \citet{Teytelboym2014}, who establish equilibrium existence results, and by \cite{Sun-Yang-2009}, who develop a Walrasian tâtonnement process. \cite{Baldwin2019-a} introduce the concept of demand types and establish with their unimodularity theorem the existence of a Walrasian equilibrium for many classes of complements and substitutes preferences.
+Walrasian equilibrium in markets in which agents view some or all items as complementary have been studied, e.g.,~by \cite{Sun2006} and \cite{Teytelboym2014}, who establish equilibrium existence results, and by \cite{Sun-Yang-2009}, who develop a Walrasian tâtonnement process. \cite{Baldwin2019-a} introduce the concept of demand types and establish with their unimodularity theorem the existence of a Walrasian equilibrium for many classes of complements and substitutes preferences.
 Furthermore, \cite{Candogan-2015} show the existence of a linear pricing Walrasian equilibrium for the class of sign-consistent tree valuations\footnote{In this class, each two goods must be either substitutes or complements for all buyers.} and \cite{Candogan-2018} study pricing equilibria when buyers have graphical valuations.
 In all of those studies, partition preferences over the market supply are not considered.
-We also note that partition preferences with subadditive marginal costs, as well as (the buyers') superadditive values over bundles, are orthogonal to the well-known classes of gross substitutes \citep{Kelso1982} and strong substitutes \citep{Milgrom2009} which admit a linear pricing Walrasian equilibrium.
+We note that partition preferences with negative packaging costs as well as buyers' superadditive values are orthogonal to the well-known classes of gross substitutes \citep{Kelso1982} and strong substitutes \citep{Milgrom2009} which admit a linear-pricing Walrasian equilibrium.

 The remainder of this article is structured as follows.
-In \cref{sec:model}, we describe our partition preference framework and the general market setting.
-In \cref{sec:walrasian-equilibrium}, we characterize Walrasian equilibria, including the derivation of the pricing function, and develop our first main result on the existence of equilibrium.
+In \cref{sec:model}, we describe our market and the partition preference framework.
+In \cref{sec:walrasian-equilibrium}, we show the desired properties of the equilibrium pricing function and characterize Walrasian equilibria.
 In \cref{sec:equilibrium-existence}, we prove sufficient conditions for the existence of a Walrasian equilibrium and explore the dual relationship between revenue-maximizing and utility-maximizing sellers. \cref{sec:discussion} provides a brief discussion and \cref{sec:conclusion} concludes.